microsoft/Lumia-Imaging-SDK-Extras/README.md

 A noise generator image source.
 Internally uses a ColorImageSource and a NoiseFilter.

 ####HighpassEffect
 A "highpass" effect, similar to familiar ones in photo editing apps.
+Uses EffectGroupAdapter to form an "effect group".

 ####DepthofField
 A set of high-level scenarios showing how to set up a "DoF" effect.